j2zhao/jinjinz.com/README.md

 **Also reBlog?**

-Let me justify wasting time on the internet however I want.
+It's existence is to justify wasting time on the internet reading tech articles (yes, I have lame hobbies).

 **Should there be that many magic numbers/values in your CSS code?**